gbruneau/ColorPkr/README.md

 A handy color picker
 Can pick colors outside of browser if chrome or edge

-Base vaersion in plain JS
+Base version in plain JS

 TODO
 * Use this library